zslwyuan/LLVM-9.0-Learner-Tutorial/README.md

 # LLVM-9.0-Learner-Tutorial

 A blog for LLVM(v9.0.0) beginner, step by step, with detailed documents and comments.
 This blog records the way I learn LLVM and finnaly accomplish a complete project with it.
 Therefore, I will keep updating this blog according to the progress of my project.
-Currently, my target is **to implement a source code optimizer for FPGA High-Level Synthesis (HLS) and to help some one else get familiar with LLVM and HLS**.
+Currently, my target is to implement a source code optimizer.
 I am happy to discuss and any suggestion will be welcome ^_^ (tliang@ust.hk). ~If this blog is useful for you, a STAR will be encouragement to me.
 LOL~

 LLVM is very interesting tool but it is also upsetting for beginners (e.g. me).
 In this blog, I begin with the simplest pass construction and invocation, trying to explain the usage of some functions, types and variables.
 A complete project will be built gradually.
 I just hope this github can help some people like me to understand and handle LLVM better.
 PS: **Clang** provides user with **Python-APIs**, hence some people may use python to handle/analyze/transform the source code.
 An example project can be found **[here](https://github.com/zslwyuan/Hi-DMM)**.

 Please note that all the experiments are built with **LLVM-9.0.0**.
 In this blog, I tend to make the passes standalone, which means that they can be called in a main source code, but do not implement in the way which requires users compile the pass into dynamic library, re-make the LLVM source code and invoke the pass by "opt" command in the terminal.
 I think it might not be flexible, convenient and portable for development and testing. **Visual Studio Code** is the suggested editor since you can trace the functions and variables in LLVM very easily with VScode.

 ## Category: